-Why decentralize e-mobility?
+Why decentralize ridesharing?

-- First, a user downloads a pair of apps — the Xride app, which enables access to the ride share platform, and the Jolocom SmartWallet (Android | iOS), which allows users to manage their own verified credentials in a fully privacy-preserving way.
+- First, the rider downloads two apps — the Xride app, giving access to the rideshare platform, and the Jolocom SmartWallet (Android | iOS), which lets them manage their verified credentials in a way that fully preserves privacy.

 Piloting the ecosystem

 Between 11 September and 11 October 2019, a fleet of Xride scooters were provided for a select group of Deutsche Telekom employees to use.
 Swappable battery stations were set up too.
 This was to establish two decentralized mobility ecosystems, in Bonn and Berlin.
 Participants interacted with the Xride app and scooters, swapped batteries on the go and shared their feedback and insights.